rindrajosia/enumerable/README.md

 2. Choose a local folder for the cloned files.
 3. Clone the repository to your local machine.
 3. Uncomment test.rb file.
-4. In your terminal: navigate to the test.rb.
+4. In your terminal: navigate to test.rb.
 5. type: ruby test.rb

 # Authors